GEMINI-Medicine/Rgemini/articles/plotting_data_exploration.md

-First, let’s use the [`plot_summary()`](https://gemini-medicine.github.io/Rgemini/reference/plot_summary.md) function to explore the dataset and gain a better understanding of the distributions of `ipadmdad` variables in our dummy cohort.
+First, let’s use the [`plot_summary()`](https://gemini-medicine.github.io/Rgemini/reference/plot_summary.md) function to explore the dataset and gain a better understanding of the distributions of `admdad` variables in our dummy cohort.

 ### Default plot